Internationale Zeitschrift für Germanistik

 Submission of Articles

 - Prior to submitting their article (in electronic form or via e-mail attachment), authors should convert all text files to Word for PC if they are using a Mac.
-For notes and references, please use numbered lists rather than automatic note formats.
+For notes and references, please use automatic note formats.
 Tables, images, and maps should be saved in separate files and not embedded in the text.
 Please note the further guidance given below on notes and references, and on tables, images, and maps.

 - Title, author name(s), and a brief biographical note on each author should be typed on a separate page.
 An abstract of 100–200 words should accompany article submissions.
 Authors should supply up to five keywords.
 Abstracts are not required for Debates.